appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/sendgrid.md

 ## Prerequisites

 - A self-hosted Appsmith instance.
-If you haven't installed Appsmith yet, follow the [installation guides](/getting-started/setup/installation-guides) to set up your Appsmith instance.
+See the [installation guides](/getting-started/setup/installation-guides) to set up your Appsmith instance.
 - A SendGrid account.
-If you don't have a SendGrid account, sign up for one on the [SendGrid](https://sendgrid.com/) Website.
+Sign up on the [SendGrid](https://sendgrid.com/) Website, if you don't have one.
 - A sender identity on SendGrid.
-To send emails via SendGrid, you need to have a sender identity set up.
-If you don't have one, create a sender identity by following the guide [Adding a Sender](https://docs.sendgrid.com/ui/sending-email/senders) available on SendGrid official documentation.
+You need this to send emails via SendGrid.
+For more information, see the [Adding a Sender](https://docs.sendgrid.com/ui/sending-email/senders) on the SendGrid official documentation.

 ## Configure SendGrid to use SMTP Relay